MicrosoftDocs/sql-docs/docs/big-data-cluster/notebooks-guidance.md

 ---
-title: How to use notebooks in SQL Server 2019 CTP 2.0 | Microsoft Docs
+title: How to use notebooks in SQL Server 2019 preview | Microsoft Docs
 description:
 author: rothja
 ms.author: jroth